yasir2000/openwrt-oldwiki-md/UsbStorageHowto.rst

 You can use command {{{vi /etc/modules}}} or {{{echo -e "usbcore\nehci\nscsi_mod\nsd_mod\nsg\nusb-storage\n" >> /etc/modules}}} for USB 2.0 and {{{echo -e "usbcore\nehci\nuhci\nscsi_mod\nsd_mod\nsg\nusb-storage\n" >> /etc/modules}}} for USB 1.1.
 Either reboot or load the modules in this order manually with insmod.

+NOTE: ehci is now replaced by ehci-hcd (whiterussian rc2)

 Now check if you see your USB stick (of course joining in your ASUS): {{{dmesg}}}

 If it correct you see similar as below